adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ### Diagnostics

 The diagnostics for the model are similar to what we did in a previous lesson.
-Nothing in these plots gives us concern, Figure \@ref(fig:diag305-fig).
+Nothing in these plots gives us concern; however, there is one leverage point, Figure \@ref(fig:diag305-fig).

 ```r